AmilcarArmmand/CS_Library_Nuc_Project/docs/srs.md

 **Acceptance Criteria:**
 - [ ] Scanner reader successfully detects student ID card
-- [ ] System validates student is authorized to use library
+- [ ] System validates student is authorized to use library against the database withing 1 second
-- [ ] User profile is created automatically
+- [ ] User profile is created automatically if not present
 - [ ] User is redirected to main dashboard after login
+- [ ] UI will display a notification if clear success or error

 ---